This

 Syncing Installed Software between Skylar One and ServiceNow

 - "Sync Installed Software from Skylar One to ServiceNow".
+Reads all software packages from Skylar One and creates new CIs in ServiceNow.
 Reads all available software packages from Skylar One and the devices aligned to that software by region and syncs them with ServiceNow.

 The Software Asset Management (SAM) application in ServiceNow is not supported with the current level of installed software data acquired with Skylar One.
 As a result, syncing installed software data with ServiceNow Discovery and other Software Asset Management software is not currently supported.